Project case study

 The Resource Generator deliberately avoids becoming too broad.

-Its role is narrower:
+Its role is specific:

 That boundary is important.